Sharks’ Karlsson suspended 2 games for illegal check

-NEW YORK — San Jose Sharks defenseman Erik Karlsson has been suspended two games for an illegal check to the head of Los Angeles Kings forward Austin Wagner.
+SAN JOSE, Calif. — San Jose Sharks defenseman Erik Karlsson was suspended two games without pay by the NHL on Sunday for an illegal check to the head of Los Angeles Kings forward Austin Wagner.

 The incident occurred early in the second period of the Kings’ 3-2 overtime win over the Sharks on Saturday.
 Wagner left the game after getting taken down by Karlsson on a hard hit near center ice.
 After getting back on his feet, Wagner’s legs came out from under him.
 No penalty was called.